Panthanghi/prompt-engineering-curriculum/README.md

+To effectively join the specified Oracle Receivables tables with RA_CUSTOMER_TRX_ALL as the driving table, it's essential to understand the relationships and appropriate join conditions between these tables.
+Here's a detailed breakdown:

+1. RA_CUSTOMER_TRX_ALL and RA_CUSTOMER_TRX_LINES_ALL

+Relationship: RA_CUSTOMER_TRX_ALL stores transaction header information, while RA_CUSTOMER_TRX_LINES_ALL contains the corresponding line details.

+Join Condition: The tables are linked via the CUSTOMER_TRX_ID column.

+Join Type: Use an INNER JOIN to retrieve transactions with associated line items.

+Considerations: An INNER JOIN ensures only transactions with line items are included, preventing Cartesian products.

+2. RA_CUSTOMER_TRX_ALL and AR_PAYMENT_SCHEDULES_ALL

+Relationship: AR_PAYMENT_SCHEDULES_ALL maintains payment schedules for transactions.

+Join Condition: Link using the CUSTOMER_TRX_ID column.

+Join Type: An INNER JOIN is appropriate to fetch transactions with payment schedules.

+Considerations: This join ensures only transactions with payment schedules are retrieved.

+3. AR_PAYMENT_SCHEDULES_ALL and AR_CASH_RECEIPTS_ALL

+Relationship: AR_CASH_RECEIPTS_ALL records details of cash receipts.

+Join Condition: Connect using the PAYMENT_SCHEDULE_ID from AR_PAYMENT_SCHEDULES_ALL and CASH_RECEIPT_ID from AR_CASH_RECEIPTS_ALL.

+Join Type: Use a LEFT JOIN to include all payment schedules, with or without associated cash receipts.

+Considerations: A LEFT JOIN ensures that all payment schedules are included, even if there's no corresponding cash receipt, avoiding exclusion of transactions without payments.

+4. RA_CUSTOMER_TRX_ALL and RA_CUST_TRX_LINE_GL_DIST_ALL

+Relationship: RA_CUST_TRX_LINE_GL_DIST_ALL holds accounting distributions for transaction lines.

+Join Condition: Join using CUSTOMER_TRX_ID and CUSTOMER_TRX_LINE_ID to ensure each line's distribution is accurately linked.

+Join Type: An INNER JOIN is suitable to fetch transactions with their accounting distributions.

+Considerations: This join focuses on transactions that have associated accounting entries, ensuring data integrity.

+5. RA_CUSTOMER_TRX_ALL and GL_PERIODS

+Relationship: GL_PERIODS contains information about accounting periods.

+Join Condition: Link RA_CUSTOMER_TRX_ALL.GL_DATE with GL_PERIODS.END_DATE to determine the accounting period of each transaction.

+Join Type: A LEFT JOIN is advisable to include all transactions, even if they don't fall within a defined accounting period.

+Considerations: This join helps in identifying the accounting period for each transaction, which is crucial for financial reporting.

+Comprehensive SQL Query

+Combining these joins, the following SQL query retrieves detailed transaction information:

+SELECT
+    trx.TRX_NUMBER,
+    trx.TRX_DATE,
+    line.LINE_NUMBER,
+    line.DESCRIPTION,
+    ps.DUE_DATE,
+    ps.AMOUNT_DUE_REMAINING,
+    cr.RECEIPT_NUMBER,
+    cr.RECEIPT_DATE,
+    dist.ACCOUNT_CLASS,
+    gl.PERIOD_NAME
+FROM
+    RA_CUSTOMER_TRX_ALL trx
+INNER JOIN
+    RA_CUSTOMER_TRX_LINES_ALL line
+    ON trx.CUSTOMER_TRX_ID = line.CUSTOMER_TRX_ID
+INNER JOIN
+    AR_PAYMENT_SCHEDULES_ALL ps
+    ON trx.CUSTOMER_TRX_ID = ps.CUSTOMER_TRX_ID
+LEFT JOIN
+    AR_RECEIVABLE_APPLICATIONS_ALL app
+    ON ps.PAYMENT_SCHEDULE_ID = app.PAYMENT_SCHEDULE_ID
+LEFT JOIN
+    AR_CASH_RECEIPTS_ALL cr
+    ON app.CASH_RECEIPT_ID = cr.CASH_RECEIPT_ID
+INNER JOIN
+    RA_CUST_TRX_LINE_GL_DIST_ALL dist
+    ON line.CUSTOMER_TRX_LINE_ID = dist.CUSTOMER_TRX_LINE_ID
+LEFT JOIN
+    GL_PERIODS gl
+    ON trx.GL_DATE BETWEEN gl.START_DATE AND gl.END_DATE
+WHERE
+    gl.PERIOD_SET_NAME = 'Your_Ledger_Period_Set_Name'
+    AND trx.TRX_DATE BETWEEN TO_DATE('YYYY-MM-DD', 'YYYY-MM-DD') AND TO_DATE('YYYY-MM-DD', 'YYYY-MM-DD');

+Notes:

+Replace 'Your_Ledger_Period_Set_Name' with the actual period set name relevant to your ledger.

+Adjust the date range in the WHERE clause as needed.

+Ensure that all necessary indexes are in place to optimize query performance.

+By structuring the joins as outlined, this query effectively retrieves comprehensive transaction data while minimizing the risk of Cartesian products or unintended duplicates.

+_---------
 To join `RA_CUSTOMER_TRX_ALL` (as the main table) with `HZ_CUST_ACCOUNTS`, `RA_CUSTOMER_TRX_LINES_ALL`, `HZ_CUST_SITE_USES_ALL`, `AR_PAYMENT_SCHEDULES_ALL`, `GL_PERIODS`, and `AR_CASH_RECEIPTS_ALL`, we need to establish the relationships between these tables based on Oracle Fusion’s Receivables (AR) and Trading Community Architecture (TCA) data models.
 Below, I’ll outline the join conditions, explain their purpose, and recommend join types with a focus on performance optimization.

 ---